-The CGI wrapper will allow you to run CGI scripts with your user ID
+The CGI wrapper allows you to run CGI scripts with your user ID

 You will need to place the CGI Scripts that you want to run with your userid in the directory /home/cpanelusername/public_html/cgi-bin.
 Once done, your scripts will be available at http://maindomain.com/cgi-bin/